United States in the Korean War: Battle of Pusan Perimeter (4 August–18 September 1950)

+Great Naktong Offensive (1–15 September 1950)

+Battle of Inchon (10–19 September 1950)

 Although MacArthur clearly stated that the Battle of Incheon was a 5000 to 1 gamble, it was an important military move to make.
 Incheon is 25 miles from Seoul on the coast and only once during September is the water even deep enough to allow the 29 foot draft of American LSTs.
 It was a defenders' best place to allow troops into Korea, and to push the invaders back.
 On September 15 the 1st Marine Division landed at the port city, taking the defending North Koreans completely by surprise, and by the end of the night over a third of Incheon was taken back.